Apple’s 3Q profit slips, but results top analyst projections

 Despite manufacturing headaches and inflation pressures that have vexed a wide range of businesses, Apple profit declined by 10% while revenue edged up 2%.
 Both figures were better than analysts projected.

 The results for the April-June period weren’t a huge surprise.
-That’s because Apple had already warned that its revenue would be depressed by as much as $8 billion because of supply chain problems that have been compounded by pandemic-related shutdowns in China factories that make iPhones and other Apple products.
+That’s because Apple had already warned that its revenue would be depressed by as much as $8 billion because of supply chain problems that have been compounded by pandemic-related shutdowns in Chinese factories that make iPhones and other Apple products.

-That scenario played out as expected Apple’s fiscal third quarter, Earnings fell to $19.4 billion, or $1.20 per share, while revenue edged up to nearly $83 billion.
+That scenario played out as expected Apple’s fiscal third quarter.
+Earnings fell to $19.4 billion, or $1.20 per share, while revenue edged up to nearly $83 billion.

-The upside surprise helped boost Apple’s stock price by 3% in extended trading after the numbers came out.
+The positive surprise helped boost Apple’s stock price by 4% in extended trading after the numbers came out.

 As usual, Apple’s results were propelled by the iPhone, which posted a 3% gain in sales from the same time last year.
 Analysts had been bracing investors for a slight decline because of the supply chain issues and the forthcoming release of a new model this fall.
 It marked the seventh consecutive quarter that iPhone sales have increased.